 1 – Compose a list of questions regarding your loan program

 If you don't thoroughly comprehend the ins and outs of the various loan programs, make sure you have a list of questions with you.

 I or one of my trusted lenders will be able to help you understand the advantages and disadvantages of each program, because it's hard to know the characteristics of fixed and adjustable rate mortgages.

 2 – Determine when to lock

-Normally you can elect to pay additional points to lower the interest rate of your mortgage loan.
-Each point is 1 percent of the mortgage loan and is payable in cash at closing.
+If you choose to pay additional points to lower the interest rate of your mortgage loan, you'll do so by paying for them in cash at the time of closing.
+Each point is 1 percent of the loan.

-4 – Gather your paperwork
+4 – Compile your paperwork

 Getting a mortgage loan requires lots of paperwork, so you should spend some time getting your documentation together.
 Click here to get a list of typical loan documentation.